ubertidavide/fastbots/README.md

 name_locator=(By.ID, "title")
 ```

-### Browser and Drivers (Optional)
+### Browser and Drivers (Optional):
-For default config, the selected browser is Firefox, but it could be changed from the config file:
+For default configuration, the selected browser is Firefox, but it could be changed from the config file:
 ```ini
 -- settings.ini
 [settings]
 #BOT_DRIVER_TYPE=FIREFOX
 BOT_DRIVER_TYPE=CHROME
 ```
-**The correct browser installed for the driver selected it's required.**
+**The correct browser installed for the driver selected is required**.
-The browser installation path is autodetected by system env variables, the driver download process and it's related installation path settings are managed automatically.
+The browser installation path is autodetected by system environment variables, and the driver download process and its related installation path settings are managed automatically.

 ### Retry and Debug (Optional)
-For default every task will be retryed 2 times waiting 10 seconds, when all the two try fail, the task execute the on_error method else it will execute the on_success method.
+By default, every task will be retried 2 times, waiting for 10 seconds.
+If all two attempts fail, the task executes the on_error method; otherwise, it will execute the on_success method.
+This behavior could be modified in the settings file:
 This behaviour could be modified in the settings file:
 ```ini
 -- settings.ini